-Ryan M. Hare, composer and bassoonist, was born in Reno, Nevada in 1970, but now lives in Pullman, Washington, where he earned tenure, the rank of full Professor at Washington State University, where he taught composition, bassoon, and music theory from 2003 until 2020, when he decided to take a voluntary early retirement in order to focus his attention on composing.
+Ryan M. Hare, composer and bassoonist, was born in Reno, Nevada in 1970, and now lives in Pullman, Washington.
+He earned tenure and the rank of full Professor at Washington State University, where he taught composition, bassoon, and music theory from 2003 until 2020, when he decided to take a voluntary early retirement in order to focus his attention on composing.

 Ryan’s music has been performed at a large variety of venues and festivals, in as diverse locations as Tokyo, Japan, and Darmstadt, Germany, as well as Southeast Asia and China.
-Commissioners include Fred Korman, longtime former principal oboist of the Oregon Symphony, the Washington Music Teachers Association—who awarded Ryan "Washington State Composer of the Year" in 2012.
+Commissioners include Fred Korman, longtime former principal oboist of the Oregon Symphony, and the Washington Music Teachers Association, who awarded Ryan "Washington State Composer of the Year" in 2012.
 Further commissions have come from the Walla Walla Symphony, Mid-Columbia Symphony, Washington Idaho Symphony, Common Tone Arts, Affinity Chamber Players, the University of Idaho Vandaleers Concert Choir, and the Lake Forest College Orchestra, among others.
-His music has been championed by numerous other well-known performers and ensembles around the world, with recognition from New Music USA and the American Prize, and a number of his compositions are published by TrevCo Music Publishing and ALEA Publishing.
+His music has been championed by numerous other well-known performers and ensembles around the world, with notable recognition from New Music USA, Artist Trust, and the American Prize.
+In addition, a number of Ryan's compositions are published by TrevCo Music Publishing and ALEA Publishing.

-In his compositions, Ryan is inspired by the multiplicity of styles found in art music of the twenty-first century.
-He sees no essential contradiction between serialism, the avant-garde, minimalism, and the vernacular, but rather embraces the rich potential for all of it to be synthesized into something beautiful, compelling, and unexpected.
+Inspired by the multiplicity of styles found in art music of the twenty-first century, Ryan sees no essential contradiction between serialism, the avant-garde, minimalism, and the vernacular, but rather embraces the rich potential for all of it to be synthesized into something beautiful, compelling, and unexpected.

-Before earning the degree Doctor of Musical Arts in Composition in 2000 at the University of Washington, Ryan M. Hare previously earned a Master of Music in Composition at Ithaca College, and a Bachelor of Arts with an emphasis in composition at Oregon State University.
-Ryan's principal teachers in composition include Joël-François Durand, Diane Thome, Richard Karpen, Greg Woodward, and Ron Jeffers, with additional studies with Shulamit Ran and Jacob Druckman as visiting professors at Ithaca College, and Brian Ferneyhough and Paul-Heinz Dittrich at the 1996 Ferienkurse für neue Musik, Darmstadt, Germany.
-His primary bassoon teachers include Arthur Grossman, Lee Goodhew, and Mike Curtis, with additional study in audition preparation with Seth Krimsky
+Before earning the degree Doctor of Musical Arts in Composition in 2000 at the University of Washington, Ryan M. Hare earned a Master of Music degree in Composition at Ithaca College, and a Bachelor of Arts degree with an emphasis in composition at Oregon State University.
+Ryan's principal teachers in composition include Joël-François Durand, Diane Thome, Richard Karpen, Greg Woodward, and Ron Jeffers.
+Additional composition studies were also undertaken with Shulamit Ran and Jacob Druckman, both visiting professors at Ithaca College, and Brian Ferneyhough and Paul-Heinz Dittrich at the 1996 Ferienkurse für neue Musik, Darmstadt, Germany.
+His primary bassoon teachers include Arthur Grossman, Lee Goodhew, and Mike Curtis, with additional studies in audition preparation with Seth Krimsky.